Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 The website will contain 4 pages:

-- Home: Image carousel, brief description of history and present day
+- Home: Image carousel, brief description of history and present day.
-- History: Image, timeline of Wepre hall history
+- History: Image, timeline of Wepre hall history.
 - Visit: Image, description of the site now, visitor centre location and opening times.
-- Contact: Image and contact form for people wishing for more information
+- Contact: Image and contact form for people wishing for more information.

 Each of the pages will include:

-- Navbar: Will navigate between the pages
+- Navbar: Will navigate between the pages.
-- Footer: Links to wepre park website and leaflet download
+- Footer: Links to wepre park website and leaflet download.

 #### Sketches

-- <a href="assets/wireframes/Sketches.pdf" target="_blank" >Sketches</a>
+- <a href="assets/wireframes/sketches.pdf" target="_blank" >Sketches</a>

 #### Desktop Wireframes